visipedia/tf_classification/README.md

 ---

 ## Requirements
-TensorFlow 1.0 is required.
-The code is tested with Python 2.7 on Ubuntu 14.04 and Mac OSX 10.11.
+TensorFlow 1.0+ is required.
+The code is tested with TensorFlow 1.3 and Python 2.7 on Ubuntu 16.04 and Mac OSX 10.11.
 Check out the [requirements.txt](requirements.txt) file for a list of python dependencies.

 ---